johnnovak/RML-Amiga/docs/docs/games/p-r.md

 - Also check out the **Extras** folder for a comprehensive summary of the PSI-power system compiled by one of the game's authors.

-- Supports four floppy drives (no disk swapping necessary).
+- Supports four floppy drives, no disk swapping necessary.

 ## Pinball Dreams

-- Supports two floppy drives (no disk swapping necessary).
+- Supports two floppy drives, no disk swapping necessary.
 - Saves the high scores to the game disk.